SoftwareAG/wmio-connector-basicexample/README.md

 ##### getdynamicoptions

-It shows how the output of the lookup can be made dependant from another input parameter that comes from the action where the lookup is used.
+It shows how the output of the lookup can be made dependent from another input parameter that comes from the action where the lookup is used.
 This dependency is configured automatically when the lookup is attached to the action using the CLI (for it, follow the instruction provided in the command line).

 ```
 $ wmio create lookup samplelookup